 Embark in Puerto MadrynIn the afternoon, embark from Puerto Madryn, Argentina and begin your journey to the Falkland Islands.
-There may be a chance to see Southern Right Whales as the ship heads towards the open ocean.
+There may be a chance to see Southern Right whales as the ship heads towards the open ocean.

 At SeaEnjoy two days at sea as the ship is followed by several species of albatrosses, storm petrels, shearwaters and diving petrels.

 Falkland IslandsSpend the day in the Western part of the Falkland Islands.
 Weather permitting, the ship may land on Steeple Jason Island, a rarely visited area that holds the largest Black-browed albatross colony in the world.
-A true expedition landing.
 If weather conditions are unfavorable, you may take a walk along the coast of Carcass Island, home to Magellanic and Gentoo penguins as well as numerous waders and passerine birds.
 When visiting Saunders Island, you may see Rockhopper penguins, Imperial shags, Black-browed albatrosses, King penguins, Magellanic penguins and Gentoo penguins.

 Today, experience Falkland culture in the capital city of Stanley.
 Explore and find South American characteristics as well as Victorian charm, well-tended gardens, colorful houses and English style pubs.
 Make time to visit the small, but fascinating museum.